Scott Elarton: Return to the Cleveland Indians (2008)

-He signed a Minor League contract with the Indians on August 3, 2007.
-He re-signed with the Indians on February 8, 2008, to a Minor League contract with an invitation to spring training.
+Elarton signed a minor league contract with the Indians on August 3, 2007.
+He spent the remainder of the season with the Triple-A Buffalo Bisons, posting a 1–0 record and a 2.50 ERA in nine relief appearances.
+Elarton re-signed with the Indians on February 8, 2008, to a minor league contract with an invitation to spring training.
 He was called up to the majors on May 24.
-On July 8, Elarton was put on the 15-day disabled list with a non-baseball condition.
+On July 8, Elarton was put on the disabled list with a non-baseball condition.
 He had been on the restricted list prior to that with what Indians manager Eric Wedge described as "personal issues."
+At the time, he was 0–1 with a 3.52 ERA in eight relief appearances.

 Chicago White Sox (2010)

 After taking a year off from baseball, Elarton signed a minor league deal with the White Sox.
-He appeared in just 16 games for their minor league affiliate Charlotte Knights after being hampered by a toe injury the whole season.
+He appeared in just 16 games for their Triple-A affiliate, the Charlotte Knights, after being hampered by a toe injury the whole season.
+In those games, he finished with a 1–2 record and an 8.64 ERA.

 Philadelphia Phillies (2012)

 Elarton spent the following years battling numerous injuries and remaining outside of professional baseball.
 He was at 299 pounds between 2009 and 2011.
 In 2011, a chance encounter with Philadelphia Phillies general manager Rubén Amaro, Jr. led to Elarton receiving a minor league contract with Phillies and an invitation the team's 2012 spring training.

-Elarton spent the whole year in the Phillies minor league affiliate Lehigh Valley IronPigs.
-He pitched in 26 starts, going 6–11 with an ERA of 5.41.
+Elarton spent the 2012 season with the Triple-A Lehigh Valley IronPigs.
+He made 26 starts, going 6–11 with an ERA of 5.41.
 At one point, Elarton had a 22 inning scoreless streak.
 For Elarton, it was just a matter of having love for the game again after appearing in just 16 games from 2009 to 2012.

 Minnesota Twins (2013)

-On December 11, 2012, the Minnesota Twins signed Elarton to a minor-league contract. but released him before the end of spring training.
-He then signed a contract with the Sugar Land Skeeters for the 2013 season.
+On December 11, 2012, the Minnesota Twins signed Elarton to a minor-league contract.
+He was released on March 26, 2013.